Bob Kaster

 Teaching Interests

-My undergraduate teaching ranged from the introductory courses in Latin—including “Turbo-Latin,” an intensive immersion that combines two semesters of instruction in one—through intermediate courses on “Roman Letters” and “Insult, Slander, and Invective in Latin Literature,” to advanced courses on a range of authors and texts, mostly prose.
+Before my retirement my undergraduate teaching ranged from the introductory courses in Latin—including “Turbo-Latin,” an intensive immersion that combines two semesters of instruction in one—through intermediate courses on “Roman Letters” and “Insult, Slander, and Invective in Latin Literature,” to advanced courses on a range of authors and texts, mostly prose.
 My graduate teaching included the semi-annual survey of Latin literature and seminars on Cicero, Seneca (with Andrew Feldherr), epistolography, Roman culture in the age of Tiberius (with Ted Champlin), and textual criticism.

 Recent Publications